zakyramdhani/zakyramdhani/README.md

 - 📈 I'm an entry-level Data science/Data Engineer/Data Analyst
 - 💻 I am a graduate of Computer Science from University Indraprasta PGRI.
-- 🔭 I have recently graduated from the Data Science Bootcamp at Hacktiv8 [Data Science][hacktiv]!
+- 🔭 I have recently graduated from the Bootcamp at Hacktiv8 [Data Science][hacktiv]!
 - 🌱 Learning & Building more about Supervised : Regression/Classification & Unsupervised machine learning.

 ---